Packaging, inventory management, order fulfillment, and logistics services power the Automotive Industry.

 The American Southeast has quickly become the new Detroit, as major automotive companies have invested in sizable factories and built a supporting cast of tier 1 and tier 2 suppliers.

-Volkswagen, Mercedes, Honda, Hyundai, and others operate plants in the South, generating the need for professionally handled and managed product that can be not only pricey but fragile.
+Volkswagen, Mercedes, Honda, Hyundai, Mazda, Toyota, and others operate plants in Alabama and elsewhere in the South, generating the need for professionally handled and managed product that can be not only pricey but fragile.

 Rather than trying to manage fluctuating inventories in-house, tier 1 and tier 2 automotive suppliers work directly with us to manage the sequencing, kitting, sorting, warehousing, overflow, and tracking/reporting services required with our modern packaging solutions.